-Author / Year / Country Morris, J / 2003 / UK Description Summary 'findings' from The Right Support: Report of the Task Force on Supporting Disabled Adults in their Parenting Role (Morris, 2003).
-The task force collected evidence from parents, professionals and researchers on the common barriers experienced by parents with disabilities.
-The 'findings' summarizes the full report.
-In general, disabled parents indicated that the difficulties they face come mostly from negative attitudes and unequal access to support, and are not primarily due to their disabilities or mental health needs.
-Specifically, the findings review the following: access to information, disabling attitudes, lack of focus on disabled parent support needs, more focus on parental 'incapacity' rather than on supports that could help with child care, lack of coordination between child and disabled parent support services, role of poverty and need for additional monies, inaccessible health care environments and lack of up to date health care information, inaccessible physical environments and lack of appropriate information at children's schools, and lack of research into what works for parents with disabilities and of parents with disabilities involvement in research.
+Name of Resource What Works for Parents with Learning Disabilities? - Summary Author / Year / Country McGaw, S. / 2000 / UK Description This summary of findings reviews what is known to work for parents with lear disabilities (intellectual disabilities).
+Six parts include: a general discussion of disability (ID) and parenting, why parents with learning disabilities are of con health and social care services, ways of assessing families, ways of intervening is known about effectiveness, and current service issues.
+Even though the wood based, this summary is helpful for its review of interventions and services that implications for practice, effective interventions, and implications for current parts. learning cern to ng, what ork is UK- nt work, LINK collected evidence from parents, professionals and researchers on the common barriers experienced by parents with disabilities.
+In general, disabled parents indicated that the difficulties they face come mostly from negative attitudes and unequal access to support and are not primarily due to their disabilities or mental health needs.
+The findings review multiple areas including the following: access to information, disabling attitudes, lack of focus on support needs, more focus on parental 'incapacity', lack of coordination between child and disabled parent support services, role of poverty, inaccessible health care environments and lack of up-to-date health care information, inaccessible physical environments and lack of appropriate information at children's schools, and lack of research into what works for parents with disabilities and lack of parents with disabilities involvement in research.
 The work was done in the UK so some information directly relevant only to UK programs, but many findings apply to environment for parents with disabilities in the US.
-Link